-- A proprietary algorithm to tune each head, which is examined, assessed and then fine-tuned for highest speed and conformity.
+- A proprietary algorithm to tune each head, which is examined, assessed, and then fine-tuned for the highest speed and conformity.

-The M6 is not an inexpensive driver but it is a valuable addition to your club collection if you are serious-minded about your golf.
+The M6 driver is not an inexpensive driver, but it is a valuable addition to your club collection if you are serious-minded about your golf.